 How did matter connect with space?

-This amazing base of huge stones which diminishes the further we move upward till the mighty blocks disappear was, at a certain point, annihilated, after which began the void.
+This amazing base of huge stones which diminish the further we move upward till the mighty blocks disappear was, at a certain point, annihilated, after which began the void.
 The palpable, rising from below, dwindled into nothing, and the infinite began.
 The base was but an offshoot of the terrestrial world, an offshoot that extended to the entire planet and connected it to something more inclusive, while at the summit began that point, imperceptible to the eye, which is both the beginning and the end of all that lies beyond the capacity of the intellect to grasp.

 It was that point that preoccupied him.